reductstore/homepage/_posts/2022-05-17-reduct-storage-v0.5.0.md

 A few weeks ago, we started developing [Web Console](https://github.com/reduct-storage/web-console) for monitoring and managing the storage engine from a web browser.
 Now it is embedded into Reduct Storage and you can get it with its docker image or explore it [here](https://play.reduct-storage.dev).

-It is only version [0.1.0](https://github.com/reduct-storage/web-console/releases/tag/v0.1.0), so don't expect too much.
+P.S.
+It is only version [0.1.0](https://github.com/reduct-storage/web-console/releases/tag/v0.1.0), so don't expect too much..😅

 <!--more-->

 ### Default Settings

-Sometimes is useful to know the default settings for a new bucket which can be actually tweaked during the compilation.
+Sometimes it is useful to know the default settings for a new bucket which can be actually tweaked during the compilation.
 Now the HTTP API provides all the default settings in `GET /info` endpoint:

 ```shell